 Out came two of my printables — my Preliminary Charity Knitting Planner and my Charity Knitting Checklist.
 And then I got to work.

-I spent some time thinking about who I wanted to impact, and with what, during 2018.
-Current events had hit me hard during 2017, I realized.
+I spent some time thinking about who I wanted to impact, and with what, during the new year.
+Current events had hit me hard during the year, I realized.
 And I knew I wanted to help those who were hurt last year.

-So on my Preliminary Charity Knitting Planner, I wrote the causes/people I wanted to support: Native Americans, homeless people, domestic violence/sexual assault survivors, and refugees.
+So on my Preliminary Charity Knitting Planner, I wrote down some causes and people I wanted to support.

 I also made a list of my favorite project types, also on the PCKP: baby hats, adult hats (maybe I should’ve just written “hats”!), fingerless mitts, socks, and cowls.

-Eventually I went back and filled in the blanks.
-At the time I made this, I still needed to find my favorite patterns for those project types.
+Then I went back and filled in the blanks.
+At the time I made this particular list, I still needed to find my favorite patterns for those project types.
 I also still had to decide what specific charity(ies) I would support with each recipient/cause.

 More Planning: a Project Checklist

-Second on the list was socks.
-I found a tube sock knitting pattern that I want to try out.
-I promised a friend who just started a new job that I would make her a pair of socks.
-This seems like an ideal way to combine the two.
+- Socks.
+I found a tube sock knitting pattern I wanted to try out (it’s since become my favorite–you can take a look here!).
+I promised a friend who had just begun a new job that I would make her a pair of socks, so this was an ideal way to combine the two.

 If a new year has you struggling to get your knitting groove back, I hope reading my action plan helped you!
 Let me sum up here some steps you can take to make this work for you, too.